bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images/image030.png){width="6.0in"
 height="3.4929483814523183in"}

-Let\'s continue to the body element.
+Let&apos;s continue to the body element.
 The body element already contains a basic semantic structure.
 This includes the header element for your website title or logo, the nav element for your website navigation, the main element for your main content, and the footer element for any